Are you looking to upgrade to a landed house for your family?

 Older semi-detach houses do have units with land sizes of 3,600 square feet.

 The rebuilding cost is identical to the inter terrace house.

 Detached House (Bungalow)

-In Singapore, a single-detached house is usually named as a bungalow, whether it is a single-storey structure or not.
+In Singapore, a single-detached house has usually named a bungalow, whether it is a single-storey structure or not.

-A single-detached house is a free-standing structure within the plot of land.
+A single-detached house is a free-standing structure within a plot of land.

 No common wall or roof with its neighbours.